laravel/bootcamp.laravel.com/resources/docs/livewire/creating-chirps.md

 We will also need to create URLs for our controller.
 We can do this by adding "routes", which are managed in the `routes` directory of your project.

-Now, because we're using Livewire, we only need to enable a single `Route::get` route to display our form and a listing of Chirps.
+Because we're using Livewire, we only need to define a single `Route::get` route to display our Chirp creation form and a listing of existing Chirps.
 Additionally, we are going to place this route behind two [middleware](https://laravel.com/docs/middleware):

 * The `auth` middleware ensures that only logged-in users can access the route.
 * The `verified` middleware will be used if you decide to enable [email verification](https://laravel.com/docs/verification).